2018 Brought A 'Tectonic Shift' In The Gun Control Movement, Advocates Say

 June 28: Five staffers killed at the Capital Gazette newspaper office in Annapolis, Md.

 Oct.
-27: Eleven worshippers killed at the Tree of Life synagogue in Pittsburgh, Pa.
+27: Eleven worshippers killed at the Tree of Life synagogue in Pittsburgh

 Nov.
 7: Twelve killed, plus the shooter, at the Borderline Bar and Grill in Thousand Oaks, Calif.

-Gun control groups point to February's Parkland school shooting, in particular, as a defining moment for their cause.
+Gun control groups point to February's Parkland school shooting, in particular, as a defining moment.

 Loading...